0x14d/embedding-operator-knowledge/README.md

 `python -m knowledge_infusion.compare_methods.compare_methods`

-Be cautious, this will take a long period of time.
+Be cautious, this will take some time.

-### Generating the tables from the embeddings
+### Generating the tables from the results

 After generating the embeddings execute: